AFFIDAVIT OF DISTRIBUTION – SMALL ESTATE ADMINISTRATION

 (ii) Thirty (30) days have elapsed since the death of the decedent;

-(iii) No application for appointment of a personal representative is pending or has been granted in any jurisdiction in this state; and
+(iii) No application for appointment of a personal representative is pending or has been granted in any jurisdiction in this state;

 (b) The transfer agent for any security shall change the registered ownership on the books of a corporation from the decedent to the distributee or distributees upon presentation of an affidavit as provided in subsections (a) and (c) of this section.

-(c) When filed with the county clerk and a certified copy is presented to a party with custody of assets the affidavit shall be honored and have the same effects as provided for in subsections (a), (b) and (d) of this section and W.S.
-2-1-202.
-The county clerk of the county in which any vehicle is registered shall transfer title of the vehicle from the decedent to the distributee or distributees upon presentation of an affidavit as provided in subsection (a) of this section.
+(d) The county clerk of the county in which any vehicle is registered shall transfer title of the vehicle from the decedent to the distributee or distributees upon presentation of an affidavit as provided in subsection (a) of this section.

 Wyoming Statute Section 2-1-205.
 Summary procedure for distribution of personal or real property; application for decree; notice by publication; presumptive evidence of title; effect of false statements.

-(b) The application shall be sworn to and signed by each person claiming and shall state the facts required by W.S.
-2-1-201(a)(i) through (iv).
-The application shall also fully describe any real property being claimed.
-The application shall have attached thereto a sworn report of appraisal, made by a person who has no legal interest in the estate, showing the value on the date of the decedent’s death of all interests owned by the decedent in real property, including mineral interests.
+(c) The application shall have attached thereto a sworn report of value which may be based upon a broker's price opinion as defined by W.S.
+33-28-102(b)(lxii), made by a person who has no legal interest in the estate, showing the value on the date of the decedent's death of all interests owned by the decedent in real property located in Wyoming, including mineral interests.